voodoo12345/credits-docs/source/getting_started.rst

 ``./node00`` folder.
 It contains all you will need to run the Credits Core network node.

-You can also create multinode network if needed by adding param ``--count <number_of_nodes>``.
+You can also create multi-node network if needed by adding param ``--count <number_of_nodes>``.